Prasonsank/Breast-Cancer-Prediction/README.md

 ## Results
 - Achieved high accuracy in distinguishing between **benign** and **malignant** tumors.
 - Showed how preprocessing and feature selection improve machine learning performance.

-## License
-This project is intended for educational purposes only.